Top Trail: Bibbulmun Track, Kalamunda to Albany

 For those who enjoy bushwalking – and their creature comforts – try a Bibbulmun Walking Break.
 Enjoy a day on the Track, and return to the comfort of a hot-shower, home cooking and a comfortable bed.
-Based around the Track towns, each with their own unique flavour, the minimum 2-day/2-night packages include a choice of accommodation (B&B or self-catering), meals, walk transfers, map and walk notes.
-Packages can be tailor made to cater for a short getaway or a holiday of up to three weeks – and all arranged for you!
+Based around the Track towns, each with their own unique flavour, these self-drive itineraries range from two to six days.
+Each itinerary includes suggestions for day-walks on the Track, as well as interesting sights and attractions to visit, in and around the Track Towns.

 A number of tour operators offer guided walks on the Track.
 Search on the Tourism WA website or the Accommodation and Services page on the Bibbulmun Track website.